Cross Bones: Closure and sale

 The graveyard was closed in 1853 because it was "completely overcharged with dead," and further burials were deemed "inconsistent with a due regard for the public health and public decency."
 The land was sold in 1883 to be redeveloped, prompting an objection from Lord Brabazon in a letter to The Times, asking that it be saved from "such desecration."
-The sale was declared null and void the following year under the Disused Burial Grounds Act 1884, and further attempts in the following years to develop the site (including a brief period as a fairground) were opposed by local people.
-However, after the removal of some of the remains to the parish facilities in Brookwood Cemetery, Surrey, the site was covered in warehousing and other commercial buildings, including a timber yard.
+The sale was declared null and void the following year under the Disused Burial Grounds Act 1884.

+Further attempts in the following years to develop the site, including a brief period as a fairground, were opposed by local people.
+After the removal of some of the remains to the parish facilities in Brookwood Cemetery, Surrey, the site was covered in warehousing and other commercial buildings, including a timber yard.